aa940249tw/python-vgg16/README.md

 # python-vgg16

-Please use python to load data.
+Use python to load data.

 Using numpy.load('filename.npy') to open the npy file.